terdelyi/terdelyicouk/content/posts/dont-be-ok-with-spaghetti-code.md

 1. They want to manage your expectations.
 Most developers hate to work with spaghetti code.
 The mess is the result of unmaintained code debt, frequent changes in product focus, developers coming and going and often tight deadlines.
 2. They are seeking individuals with extensive experience (or enough patience), as the readability of a spaghetti code is typically very low.
 It also comes with a lot of stress and creates the opportunity to introduce new bugs anytime, which in overall can easily lead to burnout.

-## How the approach a spaghetti code?
+## How the approach spaghetti code?

 First of all, let's call it by its proper name: **legacy code**.
 Obviously, anything you write today will become legacy code tomorrow, but from a codebase perspective, legacy refers to what we inherited and might not be comfortable to work with.
-It's usually difficult to see where the business logic begins and where does it end.
+It's usually difficult to see where the business logic begins and where it ends, which particularly affects confidence.

 Therefore, we need a plan to overcome of these challenges and make some preparations about how to tackle these issues.
 A proper plan should create enough room for improvement.